Phebalium stenophyllum: Description

 Phebalium stenophyllum is a shrub that typically grows to a height of 1–1.5 m and has silvery to rust-coloured scales on its branchlets.
 It has narrow oblong leaves with the edges rolled under, appearing more or less cylindrical, 4–20 mm long and 0.8–3 mm wide on a short petiole.
 The upper surface is glabrous on older leaves, the lower surface covered with silvery scales or obscured.
 The flowers are arranged in sessile umbels of three to ten flowers, each flower on a pedicel 3–8 mm long.
 The calyx is hemispherical, about 1 mm high and 2 mm wide and covered with silvery to rust-coloured scales.
 The petals are yellow, elliptical, 3.5–4.5 mm long and about 2 mm wide with silvery and rust-coloured scales on the back.
 Flowering occurs in spring.

 Taxonomy

 This species was first formally described as Phebalium squamulosum var. stenophyllum by George Bentham in Flora Australiensis in 1863.
 The type specimen was collected by botanist Ferdinand von Mueller in "the Grampian Mountains and desert of the Tattiara country towards the Murray river".
 It was subsequently published as a species in its own right by Joseph Maiden and Ernst Betche in A Census of New South Wales Plants in 1916.

 Distribution and habitat

-Narrow-leaved phebelium grows in eucalypt woodland, heath or mallee in disjunct populations in the central and southern tablelands of New South Wales and near the Victorian-South Australian border.
+Narrow-leaved phebalium grows in eucalypt woodland, heath or mallee in disjunct populations in the central and southern tablelands of New South Wales and near the Victorian-South Australian border.
 It has also been recorded from Mt Zero and Mt Abrupt in the Grampians National Park and from near Blackwood.